5 Random Pages

 given to the designer 2004

-The monument was unveiled by Commander Tony Shaw with the help of two of the cadets from 859 Squadron.
+The monument was unveiled by Commander Tony Shaw with the help of cadets and staff from 859 Squadron.
 Also present at the event were Helen Eadie MSP, Councillor Stuart Randall, and Councillor Alistair Hyde.

-The overall shape of the sculpture reflects the well known elliptical wingtip design of the Spirfire.
+The overall shape of the sculpture reflects the well known elliptical wingtip design of the Supermarine Spitfire.

 Visible in the background of the photograph of the memorial is the railway signal which lies at the west end of Platform 2 of Dalgety Bay Station, Scottish East Coast Mainline Railway.